Natural Resource Damages

 The purpose of this web site is to provide information about Natural Resource Damages (NRD) and the roles and responsibilities of EPA and the Natural Resource Trustees.
 This web site is intended to assist EPA staff in meeting their statutory obligation to notify and coordinate fully with Trustees.

 Damages are recoverable at sites where injuries to natural resources have occurred as a result of releases of hazardous substances or oil or as a result of natural resource injury related to implementation of a response action.
-EPA's NRD responsibilities during CERCLA actions center around notification of and coordination with Natural Resource Trustees.
-Accordingly, EPA's NRD-related activities are aimed at achieving the following three goals:
+EPA's NRD responsibilities during Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) actions center around notification of and coordination with Natural Resource Trustees.
+Accordingly, EPA's NRD related activities are aimed at achieving the following three goals:

 - To provide Trustees the information needed to meet their legal obligations for action;